the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-building-gh-actions.md

-# Building a Block of a Github Actions WorkFlow
+# Building a Block of a Github Actions

 **1. name**
 This is the name of the workflow.
 GitHub will use this name to be displayed on the repository's actions page.
 ```
 name:
-    CI package
+     test package
 ```

 **3. on**
 The `on` field tells GitHub Actions when to run.
 For exmple, we can run the workflow anytime there's a `push` or a `pull`.
 ```